Paying for Car Repairs

 If the other driver has caused the accident, then he or she will be liable for paying cost of damages to your car.
 However, in most cases, the liability is passed on to the insurance company of the driver, who will actually be paying the damages.
 In almost every state, carrying a certain minimum property damage insurance is mandatory.
-If the other driver’s insurance company agrees that the accident was caused by the driver, then they will pay for your car repairs; otherwise, the case will go to trial.
+In Arkansas, it is required that all drivers carry at-fault liability coverage, at a minimum.
+If the other driver’s insurance company agrees that the accident was caused by the driver, then they will pay for your car repairs; otherwise, the case may go to trial.

 Depending on your coverage and policy, your insurance may cover the costs of repairing your vehicle.
 In many cases your insurance will repair your vehicle and seek restitution from the at-fault insurance coverage.

 If you have caused the accident and are found to be at-fault, then you have no way of recovering the damages to your car from the other driver’s insurance.
 Your only option will be recovering the costs to repair your vehicle from your insurance if you have signed up for collision coverage.
 This being no-fault coverage, your insurance company will have to pay for the damages to your vehicle, minus the deductible.

 When the at-fault driver does not have insurance but you have collision coverage, then your insurance company will pay for repairing your car.
 Collision coverage is no-fault coverage, which means it does not matter who was at fault for the accident.
 However, there is a certain portion of it called the “deductible”, which you have to pay.

 You can only acquire this deductible back if the other driver has insurance and was found to be at-fault; or you win the case against the driver, and he has the required assets or funds to cover the cost.